Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies: Introduction

 Nevertheless, current research on space-based computing mainly focuses on individual technologies, such as optimizing AI algorithms to improve solution speed and recognition accuracy \cite{9676638} \cite{9437634}, or designing payload software structures to shield underlying interface differences and mitigate heterogeneity \cite{7302778} \cite{Ding_2022}.
-Building hierarchical space-based computing infrastructure and analyzing related challenges and technologies from a global network perspective remains untapped opportunities.
-Accordingly, our team will present our vision for space-based computing infrastructure, with a focus on four key aspects: network architecture, challenge analysis, key technologies, and innovative practices.
+Building hierarchical space-based computing networks and analyzing related challenges and technologies from a global system perspective remains an untapped opportunity.
+Accordingly, our team will present our vision for space-based computing networks, with a focus on four key aspects: network architecture, challenge analysis, key technologies, and innovative practices.

 The remainder of this paper is organized as follows.
-In Section \Rmnum{2}, we introduce the proposed hierarchical space-based computing infrastructure network architecture, which involves the space-based cloud constellation system, the remote sensing constellation system, the network operation control center, the orchestration data center and the user access portal.
-Section \Rmnum{3} analyzes the challenges related to space-based computing infrastructure in detail.
+In Section \Rmnum{2}, we introduce the proposed hierarchical space-based computing network architecture, which involves the space-based cloud constellation system, the remote sensing constellation system, the network operation control center, the orchestration data center and the user access portal.
+Section \Rmnum{3} analyzes the challenges related to space-based computing networks in detail.
 Section \Rmnum{4} explores key technologies urgently requiring research in this field.
-Section \Rmnum{6} concludes this paper.
+Section \Rmnum{5} concludes this paper.